 Matthew 4 contains the well-known account of Christ’s confrontation with the devil after fasting for forty days.
 The devil repeatedly tempts Christ through twisting scripture (one of his favorite devices).
-At one point, in verses 8 and 9, “the devil took Him up into an exceeding high mountain, and showed Him all the kingdoms of the world, and the glory of them; And said unto Him, All these things will I give you, if you will fall down and worship me.”
+At one point, in verses 8 and 9, “the devil took Him up into an exceeding high mountain, and showed Him all the kingdoms of the world, and the glory of them; and said unto Him, All these things will I give You, if You will fall down and worship me.”

 This is a stunning account!
 Why?

-First, notice that Christ rebuked Satan (vs. 10), quoting Deuteronomy 6:13, answering, “You shall worship the Lord your God, and Him only shall you serve.”
+First, notice that Jesus rebuked Satan (vs. 10), quoting Deuteronomy 6:13, answering, “You shall worship the Lord your God, and Him only shall you serve.”
 At no point did Christ say, “These kingdoms are NOT yours to give,” or “Who do you think you are, trying to offer Me what is already God’s?”
 He said no such thing.

 Again, why?
 Because He knew the kingdoms of this world are the devil’s kingdoms (governments).
 Christ knew they were Satan’s to give.

 Understand!
 This account describes the temptation of Christ.
 What the devil offered Him was designed to tempt Him.
 If both Christ and Satan knew the kingdoms of this world were not the devil’s to give, then where was the temptation?
 Surely, the devil would have known what Christ knew.
-Of course, Christ, who was God on earth, would have known the devil had the power and authority to offer those kingdoms.
+Of course, Christ, who was God on Earth, would have known the devil had the power and authority to offer those kingdoms.
 The temptation would carry no weight—would be hollow—if they were not Satan’s to offer.

 For Christ to overcome the temptation, there had to be a temptation!